Johanna Beyer: Biography

 Though she was largely ignored as a composer, she did have a number of important performances.
 The first was at the New School for Social Research in 1933, where her Three Songs for Soprano, Piano, and Percussion were performed.
 A year later, the second movement from her Suite for Clarinet and Bassoon, performed in one of Henry Cowell's New Music Society of California concerts in San Francisco, was perceived as a "doleful dull duet."
 Aaron Copland reviewed a New Music Quarterly Recording of the movement.
 John Cage performed two movements of her "Three Movements for Percussion" in his northwestern percussion tours during the late 1930s.
 In 1936 her skills in multiple media came to the fore in her play, The Modern Composer, for which she wrote the lyrics, composed the incidental music, choreographed the modern ballet, designed and created the costumes, slides, and advertisements, directed the production, and performed the piano part.
 The play was performed under the auspices of the Federal Music Project at the Central Manhattan Music Center, but manuscript sources for it have not yet been found.
 Her music was performed twice in the New York Composers' Forum, in 1936 and 1937.
 Her work was also part of the music event in the art competition at the 1932 Summer Olympics.
 In 1988, New York's Essential Music revived her music for the centenary of her birth, presenting two concerts surveying her work.

 Beyer battled with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease, during the final years of her life.
 She died in New York City, New York, in 1944.

 Some of her scores are available in recopied, annotated editions through the Frog Peak/Johanna Beyer Project.
-The editing and recopying work has been contributed on a voluntary basis by composers interested in the project.
+The editing and recopying work has been contributed on a voluntary basis by people interested in the project.
 Three of Beyer's percussion ensemble works, PERCUSSION, Strive, and Horizons, are published by Smith Publications.